LunarLynxLima/some-billion-children-doing-character-recognition/README.md

 # some-billion-children-doing-character-recognition
 (maybe) billion children doing character recognition

+Scractch Implementation of neural network with Calculation exposed Calucationto crowd sourced as a part intuition building

-0.0) 3X3 grid giving the data and very small nn on it.
+0.0) nXn grid (3X3 grid) giving the data and very small nn on it.

 0.1) [Base] using nn digit prediction, do digit prediction.
 0.5) extend to alphabet